bestwebsoft/bws-adsense-wordpress-plugin/readme.txt

 Moreover we can customize the plugin according to your requirements.
 It's a paid service (as a rule it costs $40, but the price can vary depending on the amount of the necessary changes and their complexity).
 Please note that we could also include this or that feature (developed for you) in the next release and share with the other users then.
 We can fix some things for free for the users who provide translation of our plugin into their native language (this should be a new translation of a certain plugin, you can check available translations on the official plugin page).

 == Installation ==

 1. Upload the folder `adsense-plugin` to the directory `/wp-content/plugins/`.
 2. Activate the plugin via the 'Plugins' menu in WordPress.
-3. The plugin settings are located in "BWS Plugin"->"AdSense".
+3. The plugin settings are located in "BWS Plugins"->"AdSense".

 == Frequently Asked Questions ==